fusioncharts/dev_centre_docs/chart-guide/advanced-charts/treemap/tilling-algorithm-for-the-treemap.md

 The chart below is rendered using the __squarified__ algorithm, which is the default tiling algorithm:

-<p class="text-info"> Click the rectangles in each chart to traverse through the chart and see how the chart view changes. </p>
+>  Click the rectangles in each chart to traverse through the chart and see how the chart view changes. </p>

 {% embed_all chart-guide-treemap-chart-setting-tiling-algorithm-example-1.js %}